/ tech-stacks / Best Tech Stack for a Directory Site as a Solo Developer

 Directories live and die by their search experience.
 Users need to find what they're looking for in seconds, with filters for category, rating, price, and whatever attributes matter in your niche.

-• Instant results - Sub-50ms search responses
+• Instant results with low-latency search responses

-• Typo tolerance - Handles misspellings gracefully
+• Typo tolerance that handles misspellings gracefully

 Don't use PostgreSQL full-text search for a directory.
 The UX difference between Meilisearch instant search and Postgres query-and-reload is massive.